 I know it is not easy to make a decision.
 Both islands are touristy hotspots and have their highlights, though Koh Tao is a little more off the beaten path.
 Where in Samui you will find a broad range of travellers, Koh Tao is more like a backpackers island.
 Samui has definitely a broader range of accommodation options.
 For a real luxury getaway you need to be in Samui where you will find the big 5* resorts, for a homey feeling head to Koh Tao.
-Let me help you where to stay in Koh Tao.
 The better nightlife is for sure in Samui but a piece of paradise is hard to find here.
 Looking for that islandlife feeling then Koh Tao is your place with more untouched nature than Samui.
 Exploring deserted beaches and hiking up to amazing viewpoints can only be done in Koh Tao and for sure you will feel like you got away from the tourist trail!

 So how safe is Koh Tao?
 There have been numerous tragic accidents and I can understand this news has put you off traveling to Koh Tao.
 I have lived there for a while and visited numerous times.
 Click on the link and read my article about the Koh Tao Murders and about the safety in Koh Tao.